Vincent Desmond: Personal life

 In 2020, he shared his view on childbirth and parenting on his micro blogging site:

 "My beef with having kids is that I think having kids is an inherently very selfish thing.
 Selfish on the part of the parents because you're bringing in a whole human and forcing them to live and participate in life and society.
 And for what?
 Bragging rights?
 Because you feel it's time."

-Awards
+Recognition

 In 2020, he was awarded the Young Trailblazer of the Year by TIERS Nigeria.

 In 2021, he was listed among "The 150 Most Interesting Nigerians in Culture in 2019" by RED Media Africa, and was nominated for The Future Awards Africa Prize For Leading Conversation.